Comparing WisdomTree (WT) & The Competition

-WisdomTree (NYSE:WT – Get Rating) is one of 54 publicly-traded companies in the “Security brokers & dealers” industry, but how does it weigh in compared to its competitors?
-We will compare WisdomTree to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, profitability, earnings and dividends.
+WisdomTree (NYSE:WT – Get Rating) is one of 54 public companies in the “Security brokers & dealers” industry, but how does it weigh in compared to its competitors?
+We will compare WisdomTree to similar businesses based on the strength of its analyst recommendations, profitability, institutional ownership, valuation, earnings, dividends and risk.

+WisdomTree pays an annual dividend of $0.12 per share and has a dividend yield of 2.2%.
+WisdomTree pays out 22.2% of its earnings in the form of a dividend.
+As a group, “Security brokers & dealers” companies pay a dividend yield of 2.2% and pay out 36.1% of their earnings in the form of a dividend.
+WisdomTree is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Profitability